 The second is the most dangerous, especially at Greenwich.
 The more work we do, the more we need to maintain.
 Our business-as-usual (I term it ‘the CPU’) ticks up by about a percent every month.

-My small team must get more efficient all the time to accommodate this.
-That’s unsustainable, and something has to give – either the quality or the output – or it will just keep growing for me.
+My small team of two must get more efficient all the time to accommodate this, which we cannot sustain.
+Eventually, something has to give – either the quality or the output – or it just keeps growing for me.

 As last autumn proved, when something comes up and I’m told that failure is not an option, it triggered the Superman complex.
 No matter what the improbability, cost or consequence, I feel destined to find a way.